Common complaints during pregnancy

 Aspirin is not recommended for pain relief as it can increase the risk of bleeding.
 Codeine-based analgesia can cause breathing problems for the baby in the later stages of pregnancy and should only be taken in the early stages under a doctor’s supervision.

 Paracetamol is safe but should be taken only if necessary in pregnancy and for the shortest possible time.

-If you come down with a cold during your pregnancy, be sure to consult your pharmacist before taking any over-the-counter medication.
+If you come down with a cold during your pregnancy, be sure to check with your pharmacist before taking any over-the-counter medication.
 Many will contain antihistamines or Codeine, which are not advised in pregnancy.